- Gulf of Mexico 2017

 - Surveyed Five Habitat Areas of Particular Concern (HAPCs) proposed by the Gulf of Mexico Fishery Management Council in order to collect critical baseline information to inform science and management needs.
 Four of these sites hosted high-density deep coral and sponge communities and one had extensive chemosynthetic communities.

 - Explored six Flower Garden Banks National Marine Sanctuary proposed expansion zones to collect critical baseline information to inform science and management needs.
 High-diversity and density coral and sponge communities were discovered at two of areas, including a spectacular Madrepora oculata-dominated coral garden.
 Chemosynthetic communities, including brine rivers, large mussel beds, and asphalt seeps were observed in five of these proposed expansion zones.

 - Surveyed the wreck of an early 19th-century copper-clad merchant vessel carrying artifacts including glass bottles, ceramic and porcelain vessels, remnants of a suction bilge pump with cast-iron flywheels, an anchor, and a cast-iron stove.
-Carried out a series of video transects along and across the forepart of the wreck to supply imagery for a 3D digital reconstruction (courtesy of BOEM) of the wreck courtesy.
+Carried out a series of video transects along and across the forepart of the wreck to supply imagery for a 3D digital reconstruction of the wreck (courtesy of the Bureau of Ocean Energy Management).
 Chemosynthetic fauna were observed within the wreck, likely from the presence of the degrading wood structure.